dollerama/rLox/README.md

     println(i);
 }
 ```
-when looping through a list you will have a read-only slice the list and the index for mutations. the index is the specified slice name plus "_iter" in this case "i_iter".
+when looping through a list you will have a read-only slice of the list and the index for mutations. the index is the specified slice name plus "_iter" in this case "i_iter".
 ```rust
 var d = [1,2,3];